18 Must-Have Negotiation Skills For Procurement Professionals

 In any type of negotiation, people will follow knowledgeable, credible experts they can trust for honest information.
 It is vital to signal your authority to the other party before you attempt to influence their decision.
 Convincing potential clients cannot be done by simply telling them how beneficial your proposal is but must involve support from outside sources the other party finds reliable.
 When meeting new clients, ask someone to make the initial introduction who can be trusted to offer persuasive information about your proposal’s value.

-When people are uncertain about how to behave, they analyze others’ behaviour to make decisions.
+When people are uncertain about how to behave, they analyze others’ behavior to make decisions.
 While negotiating, you should not rely solely on your ability to influence others directly but also call attention to what other people are doing in the same situation, especially when these people are similar to them.

 When someone receives a gift or service from another person, they feel obligated and motivated to give something back of equal or greater value.
 Similar to other social contexts, negotiations benefit from reciprocity because a negotiating partner is more likely to say yes to terms put forth by the other person when they feel indebted to them in some way.
 Utilize the principle of reciprocity by being the party that gives the initial gift and making sure this gift is unexpected, personalized, and valuable.